infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/pivoting.page.md

 ## Customizing Pivot Columns

-There are a number of ways to customize the pivot columns.
+There are a number of ways to customize the <DataSourcePropLink name="pivotBy.column" code={false}>pivot columns</DataSourcePropLink> and <DataSourcePropLink name="pivotBy.columnGroup" code={false}>pivot column groups</DataSourcePropLink>.
 This is something you generally want to do, as they are generated and you might need to tweak column headers, size, etc.

-One way to do it is to specify <DPropLink name="pivotBy.column" />, as either an object, or (more importantly) as a function.
+One way to do it is to specify <DataSourcePropLink name="pivotBy.column" />, as either an object, or (more importantly) as a function.
 If you pass an object, it will be applied to all pivot columns corresponding to the `field` property.